The brief

 The context

-Yarn retail has some of the most complex product requirements on Shopify — hundreds of colourways per product, each needing its own swatch.
-Getting that right from the start was as important as the migration itself.
+Yarn retail has specific product requirements that Shopify doesn’t solve out of the box — hundreds of colourways per product, each needing its own swatch.
+Getting that right from the start mattered as much as the migration itself.

 The goal wasn’t just to replicate what they had.
 It was to hand over something Dan could genuinely run herself — without needing a developer every time she wanted to make a change.